 La Rioja is of course a famous vineyard region and some of that same wine growing tradition can be found in neighboring provinces like Navarra and the Basque Country too.
 Up in Cantabria and Asturias cider is the drink of choice and some very good cider is made in these same areas.

 The North East of Spain is dominated by the ‘Is it part of Spain or is it not’ region of Catalonia/Catalunya.
-Without wanting to delve into any politics, Catalunya is already very well known on the world tourism scene due to the amazing transformation of its capital city Barcelona from a relatively average Mediterranean city to one of the world’s most iconic urban tourist destinations.
+Without wanting to delve into any politics, Catalonia is already very well known on the world tourism scene due to the amazing transformation of its capital city Barcelona from a relatively average Mediterranean city into one of the world’s most popular urban tourist destinations.

-Most visitors to Catalunya therefore don’t stray far from Las Ramblas never mind explore the rural Catalan speaking villages of the hinterland but of course that’s a pity.
+Most visitors to Catalonia therefore don’t stray far from Las Ramblas never mind explore the rural Catalan speaking villages of the hinterland but of course that’s a pity.
 Though the region is fairly industrialized, prosperous and populated compared to the rest of Spain, from the Parc Nacional de Algüestortes in the Pyrenees, down the coast and some of the best beaches in Spain, to the cava vineyards around Sant Satumi d’Anoia there are a lot of relatively rural, naturally beautifully areas to be enjoyed.
-Agritourism in Catalunya is big, and you can find some of Spain’s best farmstays even near Barcelona.
+An Italian style agriturismo industry is developing faster in Catalonia than anywhere else in Spain.
+Standards are high and you’ll find some of Spain’s best farm stays there, even quite near Barcelona.

 Valencia is a fertile land, the inland Huerta is famous for its orange and lemon groves and the coastal areas produces some great sea food, paella originated here for example.